 Today, we’re here to show you one of our projects with Wine Cellar Specialists.
 City Vineyard, Montana’s premier wine and craft beer shop, requested Wine Cellar Specialists to design the entire layout of their new store in Montana.
-The facility was a warehouse-type building, with high ceilings and large glass windows, and we’re here to show you some of the essential features that make this wine store ultra-special.
+The facility was a warehouse-type building with high ceilings and large glass windows, and we’re here to show you some of the essential features that make the commercial wine cellar display in this wine store ultra-special.

 Important Considerations When Building Commercial Wine Racks

 Have you ever walked into a department or grocery store and instantly gravitated towards a product you weren’t planning to buy?
 That’s the magic of “displaying with a purpose.”
 Products are strategically placed throughout the store so buyers can see every product despite many other products.

 At Custom Wine Cellars Miami, FL, we help store owners create a unique customer experience.
 We help create emotional experiences because buying decisions are often influenced by how people feel when they encounter your product.

 To create the experience, these are the factors we initially consider:

 - Number of bottles you plan to sell